 In case that does not work, you can use an ADB command to get into recovery mode on your Sony phone.

 If you ever find that your Android phone is stuck in recovery mode, do not panic but follow the methods outlined above.
 Those methods will help you bring your phone out of recovery so you can use your phone like you normally do.
+We sincerely recommend you download DroidKit to help you put your phone out of recovery mode.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >